noodlesx127/Vector-Putt/PROGRESS.md

 - **Level Editor & Browser**
   - [ ] Selection tools: duplicate; polygon vertex edit (polygons are translate-only currently)
-  - [ ] Posts: allow freely movable posts (remove grid-only movement constraint and support smooth dragging)
+  - [ ] Posts: Snapping Does not work the same as the rest of the editor.
+IE doesnt work the same as walls, ect.

 ## Next Up (Short Horizon)
 - Seeded from `TODO.md` backlog: